-There rare invertebrates known to occur on the preserve in the upland of the preserve.
-Additionally, the preserve is designated by the natural heritage and endangered species program as belonging to priority habitat of a rare bird.
-Preserving thickets of scrub oak and by setting trails in such a manner as to minimize cutting of trees in the woodland will protect the moth species that depend on these habitats.
-Additionally, restoring the heathland by removing encroaching shrubs and trees, with the exception of preserving patches of scrub oak, would return the habitat to open an open heathland mowing for hunting habitat for the rare bird.
+The are known to occur on the preserve in the upland of the preserve.
+Additionally, the preserve is designated by the natural heritage and endangered species program as belonging to priority habitat of Constant.
+Preserving thickets of scrub oak and by siting trails in such a manner as to minimize cutting of trees in the woodland will protect the moth species that depend on these habitats.
+Additionally, restoring the heathland by removing encroaching shrubs and trees, with the exception of preserving patches of scrub oak, would return the habitat to open an open heathland mowing for hunting habitat for Constant.

-b.
-Invasive exotic species:
+(b) Invasive exotic species: